CPU and FPU

 - 68060 is the top end CPU mainly provided on accelerator cards and the A4000T.
 It requires the 68060.library installed before using.

 24 bit addressing is used mainly by the 68EC020 CPU such as the A1200.

 More compatible is only available when the CPU type is a 68000.
 Some games and demos require this setting for proper compatibility.

 Data cache emulation Besides the instruction cache, you can also emulate the data cache on the CPU.

-JIT can be enabled to access the Advanced JIT settings if the 68030 or better is selected (See below).
+JIT can be enabled to access the Advanced Just In Time settings if the 68030 or better is selected (see below).

 68040 MMU enables the Memory Management Unit of the 68040 for operating systems like Linux on the Amiga.
 It is not compatible with JIT.

 Unimplemented CPU emu emulates the full 68060 CPU (in case you forget to load Setpatch and 68040.library and 68060.library).